 But despite his confidence, it seems only a huge upset will end the winless run.
 New Zealand teams are on course to finish the season 25-0 against their Australian counterparts.
 Uncertainty over which team will be cut from the format for next season may be damaging their chances of success, but their woes are not solely confined to New Zealand-based opposition.
 Australian teams have won just three out of 31 games against overseas opposition this season.

 Ultimately, Australian teams have to start thinking like winners again.
 As soon as the games have started to go against them, shoulders have slumped and heads have dropped.
 They need to become tougher and more resilient, and retain the belief that they can claw their way back into games.
 Positive thinking and a battling spirit will help build up their confidence levels and get back into contention in the big games.
-Check out 22bet on Australia.
+Check out 22bet on Deutschland.

 Despite Australian teams’ woes, the national team is still third favourite for the 2019 World Cup, behind only New Zealand and England.
 They have secured a fantastic draw, ending up in a group with Georgia, an Oceana team and an Americas qualifier, so they have an easy route to the knockout stages.
 But it is also a reflection of the strength of the team itself.
 There exists a deep pool of talent in Australian rugby, and that needs to be translated into club form from the the Brumbies, the Waratahs and the rest.